EMPLOYEE’S USE OF SOURCES OF GUIDANCE AT WORK: A CROSS-CULTURAL COMPARISON BETWEEN THE UNITED STATES AND BRAZIL

 https://doi.org/10.18568/internext.v17i2.669

 Method – 220 employees from a Brazilian university and 166 employees from an American university filled out a paper-and-pencil questionnaire.
-Pearson correlation tests (r) and Student t-tests were run to investigate statistically significant differences between the two samples, which were discussed in the light of national cultural characteristics.
+Pearson correlation tests (r) and Student t tests were run in order to investigate statistically significant differences between the two samples, which were discussed in the light of national cultural characteristics.

-Main results – Americans presented significantly higher means than Brazilians on Informal Rules and People Outside Organization, and Brazilians presented significantly higher mean than Americans on Formal Rules and Procedures.
-The discussion showed that some of these differences are compatible with national cultural characteristics.
+Main results – Americans presented significant higher means than Brazilians on Informal Rules and People Outside Organization, and Brazilians presented significant higher mean than Americans on Formal Rules and Procedures.
+The discussion showed that some of these differences are compatible with national culture characteristics.

 Theoretical/methodological contributions – Up until 2020, only 12 theoretical-empirical studies about SOGs were developed.
 Hence, the present study theoretically and empirically contributes to knowledge about this very important work-related construct.

-Social/management contributions – The results suggest to managers, human resource professionals, and psychologists important differences in the attitudes of American and Brazilian employees concerning the use of sources of guidance at work, contributing, for instance, to recruitment and selection processes in multinationals.
+Social/management contributions – The results suggest to managers, human resource professionals, and psychologists important differences in the attitudes of American and Brazilian employees with respect to the use of sources of guidance at work, contributing, for instance, to recruitment and selection processes in multinationals.

 Downloads

-André Luiz Mendes Athayde, Universidade Federal de Minas Gerais (UFMG)
+André Luiz Mendes Athayde, Universidade Federal de Minas Gerais - UFMG, Minas Gerais, (Brasil)

 Claudio Vaz Torres, Universidade de Brasília - UnB, Brasília, (Brasil).